Damedol and the Only Fan in the World

 Damedol and the Only Fan in the World (ダメドルと世界に1人だけのファン, Damedoru to Sekai ni Hitori Dake no Fan) is a Japanese manga series written and illustrated by Kirishimo.
 It was originally posted as a web manga on Twitter in December 2022, before beginning serialization on the Ganma! web service in May 2023.
-Ichijinsha has published three tankōbon volumes as of February 2025.
+Ichijinsha has published five tankōbon volumes as of September 2026.

 Plot

 The series follows Moegi Urushiba, a university student who is a member of the underground idol group Merry☆Universe.
-However, due to her poor singing and dancing skills, as well as her personality, only a single person, Kimiya, has become a fan of her.
+However, due to her clumsiness and poor singing and dancing skills she only has a single fan, Kimiya Okuda.
+Kimiya is also a university student who spends his time and money on oshikatsu supporting Urumin.